neha-kosaraju/sample-python-technical-documentation/README.md

 # sample-python-technical-documentation
-A sample technical documentation page for python, created with HTML5 and styled with CSS.
+A sample technical documentation page for Python, created with HTML5 and styled with CSS.